lucasew/cf-gitcrud/README.md

 - `/:token/subgrant/:method/:payload`: Create another token with one permission that is a subset of the permissions available in the current token.

 # Limitations
 - Gist content has a cache TTL of 300s by default.
 That's the time it takes for a new information to be available to subsequent GETs.
-This app can't control this.
+This app uses Cloudflare's caching system to overcome this limitation but that may have rough edges, be cafreful.